 Our stevia extraction and refining operations consist of two components: primary processing of stevia leaf into intermediate stevia extract; and secondary processing into final high-grade stevia extract products.
-All of our extraction and refining operations are located in China and we have four wholly owned subsidiaries in China that undertake the primary and secondary extraction and refining operations.
+All of our extraction and refining operations are located in China and we have two wholly owned subsidiaries in China that undertake the primary and secondary extraction and refining operations.

-For monk fruit, the extraction and refining take place entirely within one of our four facilities (our Mingguang facility).
+For monk fruit, the extraction and refining take place entirely within one of our four facilities (our Chuzhou Runhai facility in Mingguang).
 The processes are quite similar to those described below for stevia.